 All of GLWA's water revenue debt and most of its sewer bonds are fixed rate.
 The sewer system has one series of variable rate debt: its Series 2006D bonds.
 The bonds are floating rate notes, are fully callable and make up a little less than 10% of sewer debt.
+The bonds do not have any demand risk.
+Interest rates are reset quarterly based upon a formula using a three-month Term SOFR rate.

-The water system holds about 44% of total GLWA debt, with roughly \$1.5 billion of senior lien bonds, \$653 million of second lien water revenue bonds and \$71 million of junior lien state revolving fund (SRF) loans.
-The remainder is held by the sewer system, inclusive of \$1.8 billion of senior lien bonds, \$736 million of second lien sewer revenue bonds and \$411 million junior lien state revolving fund (SRF) loans.
-The water debt will be fully retired by 2051 and sewer debt matures by 2049.
+The water system held about 45% of total GLWA debt at the end of fiscal 2022, with roughly \$1.5 billion of senior lien bonds, \$638 million of second lien water revenue bonds and \$109 million of junior lien state revolving fund (SRF) loans.
+The remainder is held by the sewer system, inclusive of \$1.7 billion of senior lien bonds, \$715 million of second lien sewer revenue bonds and \$377 million junior lien state revolving fund (SRF) loans.
+The debt service schedule is front-loaded and the bulk of both system's debt matures over the next 15 years.